auroraboreibis/blackjack-cli/README.md

 Command line blackjack written in Java.
 This is a project for learning Java.
 More card games will probably be added in the future in their own package.
+Currently applying Coles branded Surface Spray to eliminate bugs left in the project from silly programming.

 ## Getting Started